-The Fondation des Treilles offers each year to a writer of fiction or essays a privileged place and means allowing him to carry out a work of writing intended for the publication.
+Each year, the Fondation des Treilles offers to a writer of fictions or essays a privileged place and an allowance to carry out a writing work meant to be published.

 Residences are open to experienced authors, writing or publishing in French or working in the field of Francophone culture.

-The applications are examined by a jury of 6 people, composed of academics and critics and appointed by the board of directors of the Fondation des Treilles, on the basis of applications for residence.
+The applications are examined by a jury of 7 people, composed of academics and critics and appointed by the board of directors of the Fondation des Treilles.

-The competition winners are welcomed between March and November (with an interruption in August), in one of the houses of the Treilles domain.
-They have at their disposal all the equipment to devote themselves entirely to their work, especially a library and computer connections to the web.
+The laureates are welcomed between March and November (with an interruption in August), in one of the estate houses.
+All the necessary equipment to devote themselves entirely to their work is at their disposal, mainly a library and computer connections to the web.
 Meals and cleaning are provided by the foundation.

 The residency comes with a monthly fee of € 2,650, paid accordingly to the length of stay of the residents.

-Writers wishing to compete for the Foundation’s Residency Award are invited to read the rules of procedure.
+Writers wishing to compete for the Foundation’s Author’s Residency Prize are invited to read the rules of procedure.

 To know when to send your application, please consult the following page: application deadlines